chrisguttandin/dynamo-converters/README.md

 npm install dynamo-converters
 ```

-You can then use `dynamo-converters` by requiring it:
+You can then use `dynamo-converters` by importing it:

 ```js
 import { addValue, dataToItem, deltaToUpdateParams, itemToData } from 'dynamo-converters';